The Anti-bot Solution to Scrape Everything? Get Your Free API Key! ๐Ÿ˜Ž

 IP Rate Limit

 The most basic security system is to ban or throttle requests from the same IP.
-It means that a regular user would not request a hundred pages in a few seconds, so they proceed to tag that connection as dangerous.
+It means a regular user wouldn't request a hundred pages in a few seconds, so that connection will be tagged as dangerous.

 import requests